• Home

 Labor-Management Relations Specialiast, 1981 - 1994

-"In 1993 or 1994, a friend handed me Margaret Wheatley's book, Leadership and the New Science.
+"In 1993 or 1994, a friend handed me Margaret Wheatley's book, .
 Although I loved learning about quantum physics, I was at that time very into W. Edwards Deming and Total Quality Management (TQM).
 I handed back the book and said it seemed to have nothing to do with my work (oops!).

-In 1998 I was on a trip with my son to San Francisco.
+In 1998 I was on a trip with my son to .
 At the wonderful Exploratorium science museum, they had a featured exhibit on "turbulent landscapes" that included many hands-on displays about complex and chaotic forces in nature.

 Bruce Waltuck is based in the Washington, D.C. area